joaotavora/eclipse.jdt.ls/README.md

 	-data /path/to/data
 ```

 All shown Java options will be set by the wrapper script.
-Please, note that the `-configuaration` options points to a user's folder to ensure that the configuration folder in `org.eclipse.jdt.ls.product/target/repository/config_*` remains untouched.
+Please, note that the `-configuration` options points to a user's folder to ensure that the configuration folder in `org.eclipse.jdt.ls.product/target/repository/config_*` remains untouched.

 Development Setup
 -----------------